Max Soliven: The Evening News

-Return to the Manila Times
+Return to The Manila Times

 His passion for journalism drove him to the peaks of his career.
 In his stay with Times, he would ask to become an international correspondent, specifically to Southeast Asia, to build up on his portfolio as a journalist.
-His transfer to the Manila Times helped him a garner a wider audience and readership, doubling his numbers from Chronicle.
+His transfer to The Manila Times helped him a garner a wider audience and readership, doubling his numbers from Chronicle.

-Alongside being a business editor, he would also write for magazines like Kislap-Graphic Magazine, where he was given his first weekly column entitled "The Roving Eye", the Philippine Free Press, and international publications like the New York Times and Newsweek, making him the American Media's top Filipino representative,.
+Alongside being a business editor, he would also write for magazines like Kislap-Graphic Magazine, where he was given his first weekly column entitled "The Roving Eye", the Philippines Free Press, and international publications like The New York Times and Newsweek, making him the American Media's top Filipino representative,.
 He would also become a columnist-on-air with the popular local radio station, DZFM alongside Melchie Aquino, who later be Philippine ambassador to West Germany.
 He also joined the opinions section in 1964.
-On February 3, 1964, the Manila Times first published Soliven's opinion column entitled "By The Way", which would go on to be his trademark column even in the Philippine Star.
+On February 3, 1964, The Manila Times first published Soliven's opinion column entitled "By The Way", which would go on to be his trademark column even in The Philippine Star.

 One of his popular works with Manila Times would be his assignment in Saigon in Vietnam where he had his first direct experience with authoritarian rule, as Southeast Asian correspondent and "journalism consultant and special writer" for South Vietnam's Vietnam Presse.
 He used the money he earned from this to help fund his youngest sister, Ethel, as she would be leaving for New York of studies.

 Soliven traveled to many of the notable global hotspots during the 1960s, such as the Vietnam War and the 1968 Tet Offensive therein; and the Gestapu Coup in Indonesia in 1965, in which half a million people were massacred.
 Soliven also earned an exclusive when he watched the detonation of the first atomic bomb in the People's Republic of China, where he also interviewed Premier Zhou Enlai on the matter.
 His work for the Times would also take him to places like Malaysia, Thailand, Burma, Hong Kong, Cambodia, Laos, and Japan.